Andrew Yang: ‘I’m Trying To Solve Problems And I’m Open To Different Approaches’

 — Ethan Klein (@h3h3productions) August 7, 2019

-Per The Inquisitr, Yang used his appearance on H3 to reveal that some of the biggest Democratic presidential campaigns are in contact with TV networks ahead of the debates to coordinate their planned attacks on other candidates.
+Per The Inquisitr, Yang used his appearance on H3 to reveal that some of the biggest Democratic presidential campaigns are in contact with TV networks ahead of the debates to coordinate planned attacks on other candidates.
 He says that one of the things the campaigns discuss with the networks is how to create an opportunity for their attacks.

 The 44-year-old serial entrepreneur also said that he doesn’t have the highest opinion of Washington, DC.
-He claims that many of the institutions are weak and corrupt, and says that the majority of the people that work there are jaded.
-Yang also said he’s known friends that went to work in on Capitol Hill with the best of intentions who ended up “totally defeated” after 10 years.
+He claims that many of the institutions are weak and corrupt, and that the majority of the people working there are jaded.

+Yang also said he has known friends who went to work on Capitol Hill with the best of intentions only to end up “totally defeated” after 10 years.

-Yang recently said during a CNN interview that he believes President Donald Trump is a white supremacist.
-As The Inquisitr previously reported, Yang’s reasons that Trump’s actions and words have conveyed to many that he has white supremacist beliefs.
-Based on Trump’s actions and words, The Hill reports that Yang says he has “no choice” to call Trump “what he is.”
+During a recent CNN interview, Yang said he believes President Donald Trump is a white supremacist.
+As The Inquisitr previously reported, Yang reasons that Trump’s actions and words have conveyed to many that he fits the group’s beliefs.

+Based on Trump’s actions and words, The Hill reports that Yang says he has “no choice” but to call Trump “what he is.”